-In this article we walk through a situation where a trader on Crypto Facilities is liquidated and the new Position Assignment System (PAS) allocates the unfilled liquidation to liquidity providers in PAS.
+In this article we walk through a situation where a trader on Kraken Futures is liquidated and the new Position Assignment System (PAS) allocates the unfilled liquidation to liquidity providers in PAS.
 We go through all the response examples that a participant will receive for this.

-Let's assume that there is a user whose current positions are:
+Let's assume that there is a client whose current positions are:

-Both these positions are using the main FI_ETHUSD margin account, which measures the risk in realtime, valuing the collateral vs position value, to determine whether to liquidate.
+Both these positions are using the main FI_BTCUSD margin account, which measures the risk in realtime, valuing the collateral vs position value, to determine whether to liquidate.

 Once the margin account for the contract type is below the maintenance margin, liquidation occurs and the system sells those positions into the orderbook at the 0-equity imputed price for each contract.

-In this case, the user's liquidation plays out as follows:
+In this case, the client's liquidation plays out as follows:

 |Position||Size||Amount Liquidated||Amount Assigned|

-This means the entire FI_ETHUSD_180727 position of 205,000 Contracts was successfully sold into the orderbook to new counterparties who had existing bids.
+This means the entire FI_BTCUSD_200228 position of 300,000 Contracts was successfully sold into the orderbook to new counterparties who had existing bids.

-Below is the notifications for the Assignment of 104,132 Contracts allocated to "firstname.lastname@example.org".
-He receives the following email (note that this format may change so do not rely on this formatting, we will likely include more info on it actually):
+Below is an example notification for an Assignment of 184,317 Contracts allocated to "firstname.lastname@example.org".
+The client receives the following email (note that this format may change so do not rely on this formatting):

-The liquidity provider immediately receives the notification over WebSocket feed alerting him to the Assignment.
+The liquidity provider immediately receives the notification over WebSocket feed alerting them to the Assignment.
 The message takes this format:

-Additionally, the user may poll the REST API endpoint for fills to see:
+Additionally, the client may poll the REST API endpoint for fills to see: